 Curricula with integrated science for at least two core theological courses (such as those in systematic theology, biblical studies, church history, and pastoral theology) were developed by each pilot school.
 Because science was integrated into core courses rather than sidelined in electives, the impact on each seminary was significant.

 The American Association for the Advancement of Science (AAAS) provided additional science resources, including a series of short science education films appropriate for use in these courses.
 To support participating faculty, the project helped recruit local scientist advisors and faculty mentors with experience integrating science into seminary classes.

 Science for Seminaries also organized conferences for Catholic, mainline Protestant, and conservative/evangelical Protestant seminaries to further the reach of the project by disseminating the resources and experience gained through its pilot programs.
 Science resources are archived here on the Science for Seminaries website.

 Through strategic engagement with leaders in theological education and future religious leaders-in-training, Science for Seminaries saw such a positive impact on seminary education that a second phase of the project was launched in fall 2017.

 This new iteration is designed to expand the reach of the original project by providing opportunities for additional seminaries to integrate science in their core curricula, leveraging the significant interest in the pilot project seen from nearly 40% of North American seminaries.
-Each year, a maximum of 8 schools will be awarded 18-month grants in the amount $75,000.
+Each year, approximately 8 schools will be awarded 18-month grants in the amount $75,000.
 More information about submitting an LOI can be found here.